|

 "Thank the Valar!
 Where was she?"

-"She had been hidden in one of the caves towards Doro Lanthron,
+"She had been hidden in one of the caves near Doro Lanthron,

 my lord.
-She was blindfolded and chained to one of the rock pillars.
+She was blindfolded, and chained to a rock.
+She says

-She says she did not see her attacker clearly, but that he told
+she did not see her attacker clearly, but that he told her he

 "So he was from outside the city.
 Did she see the murder?"